-- A study by Harvard in which call center workers were asked to work from home for 9 months, found productivity increased by 13%.
+- A study by Harvard in which call center workers were asked to work from home for 9 months found productivity increased by 13%.
 The flexibility of working from home not only boosted productivity but happiness and performance as well.
-Workers took fewer breaks, fewer sick days, were more punctual, and increased working minutes by 9%, which led many workers to earn higher bonuses, improving the overall employee experience.
+Workers took fewer breaks, and fewer sick days, were more punctual, and increased working minutes by 9%, which led many workers to earn higher bonuses, improving the overall employee experience.

 - Happy workers are productive workers.
 Happiness in employees improves productivity by 12%.